Polonious/dojo-local-storage/readme.md

 ## Introduction

 LocalStorage only works with key/value pairs where value is a string.
 Dojo-local-storage in contrast works with objects.
-A JSON serialization of an object is stored in LocalStorage, storing strings directly is not supported.
+A JSON serialization of an object is stored in LocalStorage.

 ## Usage